 Transfer Evaluation Process

 The Office of the Registrar determines which credits are transferrable and evaluates coursework based upon previously established equivalencies as approved by academic departments.
-Email notification will be sent to you and your major department(s) regarding the initial transfer evaluation.

 You can access your Transfer Equivalency Report at any time through URSA; click here for instructions on how to access this report.